tunnela/sassiin/README.md

 # Sassiin
-The CSS authoring framework for rapid web development.
-Sassiin takes advantage of the latest features of Sass and therefore only supports Sass 3.4 and up.
+Sassiin is the CSS authoring framework for rapid web development.
+It is the only Sass framework that really takes advantage of all the latest features of Sass (3.4 and up).
+Sassiin's amazing breakpoint system combined with declaration handlers, call-time generated variables and media query aware placeholders takes the CSS development to the next level.
+Please give it a go and [let me know](#4-author) your thoughts!

 ## Contents